nickriordan/aoc2022/README.md

-# aoc2021
-Advent of code 2022
+# aoc2022 (Advent of code 2022)

-My Kotlin implementation
+My Kotlin implementation of the solutions